This topic describes how to use the INSERT ON CONFLICT statement in Hologres.

 Cause 2: The source table contains duplicate data because the time to live (TTL) expires.

 A TTL is configured for the source table.
 Some data whose TTL expires in the source table is not deleted because the TTL is not exact.
 This may cause duplicate data in the source table.
-In this case, if data with duplicate primary key values is written into the destination table, one of the preceding error messages appears.
+In this case, if data with duplicate primary key values is written into the destination table, one of the preceding error messages appear.

 Solution: